Jump to

-When you get an injury at work that could keep you off the job for days or weeks, it’s natural to wonder when workers’ comp would start contributing to your lost wages.
+When you get an injury at work that could keep you off the job for days or weeks, it’s natural to wonder when workers’ compensation would start contributing to your lost wages.
 That waiting period factors into whether you can make a good case and — most importantly — your ability to get by while you recover.

 As you take time off from work due to your injury, you will have to wait until you miss a certain number of days before you can get benefits, but that period varies by state.
 We’ll teach you about the waiting period for workers’ comp payments and how it works in your state.